MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 You can use WinUI in the following ways in desktop apps:

-* You can update existing WPF, Windows Forms, and C++/Win32 apps with [XAML Islands](xaml-islands.md) and host WinUI 2.x controls.
+* You can update existing WPF, Windows Forms, and C++ desktop (Win32) apps with [XAML Islands](xaml-islands.md) and host WinUI 2.x controls.
-* Use [WinUI 3](../../winui/winui3/index.md) to create managed [C#/.NET 5 and native C++/Win32 desktop apps](../../winui/winui3/get-started-winui3-for-desktop.md) with an entirely WinUI-based user interface.
+* Use [WinUI 3](../../winui/winui3/index.md) to create [desktop apps](../../winui/winui3/get-started-winui3-for-desktop.md) with an entirely WinUI-based user interface.

 See [Windows UI (WinUI) Library](../../winui/index.md).